merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 mkdir 05_PANGRAPH
 ```

 Anvi'o pangenome graphs are then created by the command {% include PROGRAM name="anvi-run-pangraph" %}.
-Instead of a {% include ARTIFACT name="genomes-storage-db" %} or {% include ARTIFACT name="pan-db" %}, the result is written in a JSON file.
+Instead of a {% include ARTIFACT name="genomes-storage-db" %} or {% include ARTIFACT name="pan-db" %}, the result is written in a JSON file in the current version.

 ``` bash
 anvi-pan-graph --pan-db 03_PAN/Ampluspelagibacter_kiloensis-PAN.db \